Kyekeku storms Accra for 1957 premiere, invites Yvonne Nelson and more stars

 Stars rally behind Kyekeku's upcoming movie

-The Accra premiere of Kyekyeku's 1957 movie comes off at the National Theatre on April 27.
+The Accra premiere of Kyekyeku's 1957 movie will come off at the National Theatre on April 27.

 Ahead of the event, Kyekeku called on senior colleagues in the movie industry, including Yvonne Nelson and Bill Asamoah, inviting them to the event.